PixelWinnerUA/Password-Generator/README.md

 ### Password Generator
 This is one of my pet projects on the React.

-Stack of technology: React, Material UI, TypeScript
+Stack of technology: React, Material UI, TypeScript, SASS

 * To open a project in the browser, you need to use command ```npm start```,
   * having previously installed all necessary dependencies with the help of ```npm install```.